 Interestingly, if you prefer the general vibe of Squarespace, or have an existing Squarespace site that you're really happy with, but would you'd like to add e-commerce functionality to, you could also consider using Squarespace AND Shopify in conjunction with each other: you could use the 'Shopify Lite' Plan to integrate the Shopify Buy Button, cart and checkout onto a Squarespace site.

-However if your aim is to create an online store with advanced functionality and a large inventory of products, then Shopify is the more robust solution.
+However if your aim is to create an online store with advanced functionality, professional reporting and a large inventory of products, then Shopify is the more robust solution.

 In summary, here are the reasons why you might pick one tool over the other: